-CUTIVE SUMMARY Analysis by the Legislative Reference Office Intent of the Establish the Oneida Life Insurance Plan as an approved program of the Proposed Law Nation in accordance with the Oneida General Welfare law.
+SECTION 1.
+EXECUTIVE SUMMARY Analysis by the Legislative Reference Office Intent of the Establish the Oneida Life Insurance Plan as an approved program of the Proposed Law Nation in accordance with the Oneida General Welfare law.
 [10 O.C.
-Troposed Law 1004.4-1].
+1004.4-17.
 Provide how this program qualifies for general welfare exclusion.
-[10] O.C.
-1004.4-2].
+[10 O.C.
+1004.4-21.
 Provide that all members of the Nation shall qualify for benefits from the Oneida Life Insurance Plan to be used for funeral expenses first, with any residual benefits distributed to a designated beneficiary.
 [10 O.C.
-1004.5- 1]. • Require that a member of the Nation complete the Oneida Trust Enrollment Committee approved beneficiary designation form and submit it to the Oneida Trust Enrollment Committee, either online or in person at the Oneida Trust Enrollment Office, prior to their death in order to secure residual benefits from the Oneida Life Insurance Plan for their beneficiary.
+1004.5-Require that a member of the Nation complete the Oneida Trust Enrollment Committee approved beneficiary designation form and submit it to the Oneida Trust Enrollment Committee, either online or in person at the Oneida Trust Enrollment Office, prior to their death in order to secure residual benefits from the Oneida Life Insurance Plan for their beneficiary.
 [10 O.C.
-1004.5-2]. • Provide that funeral expenses shall be paid directly to the funeral home upon submission of a valid invoice, up to the limit of the Oneida Life Insurance Plan benefits, even if a designated beneficiary has not been designated - but the Oneida Life Insurance Plan residual benefits shall not be paid or claimed if the decedent did not designate a living beneficiary though the beneficiary designation form.
+1004.5-2].
+Provide that funeral expenses shall be paid directly to the funeral home upon submission of a valid invoice, up to the limit of the Oneida Life Insurance Plan benefits, even if a designated beneficiary has not been designated - but the Oneida Life Insurance Plan residual benefits shall not be paid or claimed if the decedent did not designate a living beneficiary though the beneficiary designation form.
 [10 O.C.
-1004.5- 2(b), 1004.5 - $2(d)$].
+1004.5-2(b), 1004.5-2(d)1.
 Require that the Oneida Trust Enrollment Department be notified within one (1) year of the member of the Nation's death in order to distribute the Oneida Life Insurance Plan benefits to the beneficiary.
 [10 O.C.
-1004.5- 37.
-Provide that the Trust Enrollment Department is the department that has the responsibilities to oversee and administer the Oneida Life Insurance Plan.
+1004.5-Provide that the Trust Enrollment Department is the department that has the responsibilities to oversee and administer the Oneida Life Insurance Plan.
 [10 O.C.
-1004.5-4]. • Provide rules related to the determination of death and status.
+1004.5-4].
+Provide rules related to the determination of death and status.
 [10 O.C.
-1004.6-1].
 Prohibit a designated beneficiary who criminally and intentionally causes the death of the decedent from being entitled to any benefits passing under this law.
 [10 O.C.
-1004.6-2]. • Provide how the Oneida Life Insurance Plan benefits shall be distributed.
+1004.6-2].
+Provide how the Oneida Life Insurance Plan benefits shall be distributed.
 [10 O.C.
-1004.6-3]. • Provide that the Oneida Life Insurance Plan shall be contingent on funding by the Nation.
+1004.6-3].
+Provide that the Oneida Life Insurance Plan shall be contingent on funding by the Nation.
 [10 O.C.
-1004.7-1]. • Delegate administrative rulemaking authority in accordance with the Administrative Rulemaking law to the Oneida Trust Enrollment Committee for the purpose of promulgating rules to govern the administration of the Oneida Life Insurance Plan.
+1004.7-1].
+Delegate administrative rulemaking authority in accordance with the Administrative Rulemaking law to the Oneida Trust Enrollment Committee for the purpose of promulgating rules to govern the administration of the Oneida Life Insurance Plan.
 [10 O.C.
-1004.8-1]. administration of the Oricida Life Histitatice Figure 7 to U.C.
-1004.0-1].
+1004.8-1].